Thomas H. Averett

-Thomas Hamlet Averett (July 10, 1800 – June 30, 1855) was a slave owner and U.S. Representative from Virginia.
+Thomas Hamlet Averett (July 10, 1800 – June 30, 1855) was an American physician, slave owner and U.S. Representative from Virginia from 1849 to 1853.

 Biography

 Born near Halifax, Virginia, Averett attended the common schools.

 He served as a drummer boy in the War of 1812.

 He studied medicine.
-He was graduated from Jefferson Medical College, Philadelphia, Pennsylvania, and practiced in Halifax and the adjacent counties.
+He graduated from Jefferson Medical College, Philadelphia, Pennsylvania, and practiced in Halifax and the adjacent counties.

 He served in the State senate in 1848 and 1849.

 He was an unsuccessful candidate for election in 1846 to the Thirtieth Congress.

+Congress

 Averett was elected as a Democrat to the Thirty-first and Thirty-second Congresses (March 4, 1849 – March 3, 1853).
 During that time, he was responsible for future Confederate cavalry general J.E.B.
 Stuart's appointment to attend West Point.

 He was an unsuccessful candidate for renomination in 1852.

 He resumed the practice of medicine in Halifax County.

+Death and burial

 He died near Halifax Court House, Virginia, June 30, 1855.

 He was interred in the family burial ground near Halifax Court House.